-2013 (Crew): Started all 34 matches in his first season with the Black & Gold, splitting time at right midfield (16 starts) and up top at forward (18 starts), leading the team with a career-high 13 goals and posting four assists en route to the club’s Budweiser Golden Boot award.
-Scored a 94th-minute goal in his Crew debut in the start at Chivas USA (March 2).
-Scored his 35th career goal and second of the season, a 72nd-minute equalizer against Philadelphia (April 6) and scored another 72nd-minute equalizer in the team’s next match at Montreal (April 14).
-Scored the game-winning goal in the 15th-minute against D.C.
+2013 (Crew): Oduro started all 34 matches in his first season with the Black & Gold, splitting time at right midfield (16 starts) and up top at forward (18 starts).
+He led the team with a career-high 13 goals and posting four assists en route to the club’s Budweiser Golden Boot award.
+Oduro scored a 94th-minute goal in his Crew debut in the start at Chivas USA (March 2) and scored his 35th career goal and second of the season, a 72nd-minute equalizer against Philadelphia (April 6) before another 72nd-minute equalizer in the team’s next match at Montreal (April 14).
+Oduro scored the game-winning goal in the 15th-minute against D.C.
 (April 27), his third of the month of April before returning to forward and scoring his fifth goal of the season -- the game-winner -- in the match at Toronto (May 18), which was nominated for “Goal of the Week”.
 Later scored a second-minute goal -- his sixth of the season -- at New York (May 26) but was injured on the play with a thigh contusion and left the match after just eight minutes of action.
 His seventh tally of the season and his first assist of the year came in a start at forward against Montreal (June 15) before he intercepted a Sporting KC back pass and converted it into his eighth goal of the season (June 29).
-Started in the international friendly against Wigan Athletic (July 13).
-Scored his ninth goal of the season -- a low line-drive blast from 30+ yards out -- in a start at right midfield at Toronto (July 27) after making four straight starts at forward from June 29-July 20.
-Recorded his second assist of the season in a return to the forward position against Houston (September 4) and scored his 10th goal of the season -- the game-winner -- in a start at right wing at Montreal (September 14), which also earned him a “Goal of the Week” nomination.
-Extended his team lead in goals to 11 versus Chicago (September 21), securing his second straight “Goal of the Week” nomination and scored his third goal in as many games -- tying his career-high mark of 12 tallies in a season -- in the match at FC Dallas (September 29) while also adding an assist en route to MLS Player of the Week honors.
-His three goals and two assists in September earned him MLS Player of the Month honors before recording his career-high 13th goal on the year and added an assist which tied a career-best in a 3-2 loss at New England (October 19).
-Made one appearance in the Lamar Hunt U.S. Open Cup, a substitute appearance at right wing, coming on for the injured Glauber in the ninth-minute in the 2-1 loss in the Fourth Round at Chicago (June 13).
+Oduro started in the international friendly against Wigan Athletic (July 13).
+He scored his ninth goal of the season -- a low line-drive blast from 30+ yards out -- in a start at right midfield at Toronto (July 27) after making four straight starts at forward from June 29-July 20.
+His second assist of the season came in a return to the forward position against Houston (September 4) and he scored his 10th goal of the season -- the game-winner -- in a start at right wing at Montreal (September 14), which also earned him a “Goal of the Week” nomination.
+He extended his team lead in goals to 11 versus Chicago (September 21), securing his second straight “Goal of the Week” nomination and scored his third goal in as many games -- tying his career-high mark of 12 tallies in a season -- in the match at FC Dallas (September 29) while also adding an assist en route to MLS Player of the Week honors.
+His three goals and two assists in September earned him MLS Player of the Month honors.
+Later, he recorded his career-high 13th goal on the year and added an assist which tied a career-best in a 3-2 loss at New England (October 19).
+Oduro one appearance in the Lamar Hunt U.S. Open Cup, a substitute appearance at right wing, coming on for the injured Glauber in the ninth-minute in the 2-1 loss in the Fourth Round at Chicago (June 13).

 2012 (Fire): In his second season with the Fire, Oduro scored six goals and tallied three assists in 33 games in 2012.